Evidence Based Approach

 Whatever shape it takes, OCD is never generic.
 Each person’s obsessive structure is unique – it forms around your own history, fears, and the particular things you feel responsible for.

-Get Help for OCDit functions
+Get Help for OCDWhat Causes OCD?

 At the heart of OCD is anxiety and uncertainty.
 A compulsive action (or mental ritual) can bring short-term relief – but the relief doesn’t last, so the cycle tightens.